slchangtw/slchangtw.github.io/content/posts/20230928_python_clean_code_naming_comment_function.md

 ```

 The final principle I'd like to emphasize is "Do not reinvent the wheel."
 Python offers an extensive range of built-in functions and libraries.
 If a specific functionality isn't available natively, it's often worth searching for third-party packages to check if someone has already implemented it.
 However, when utilizing third-party packages, exercise caution, and ensure they are reliable and well-maintained to avoid potential issues in your code.

+# Learn More

+- [PEP 8](https://peps.python.org/pep-0008).
+An official Python code style guide.
+While you don't need to memorize the rules, you can utilize linters or formatting tools to validate your code.
+Nevertheless, it's beneficial to peruse the guide to understand the rationale behind the rules.